madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 zenity --info --text="$msg"
 ```

-You get the following error:
+The following error is reported:

 ```
 Unable to init server: Could not connect: Connection refused